 (Recover content if you lose your internet connection)

-The Post Revisions feature was introduced in WordPress version 2.6.
-Whenever a page or post is saved, it automatically creates a revision and stores it in your WordPress database.
+Post Revisions were introduced in WordPress v.
+2.6.
+Whenever a WordPress post or a page is saved, it automatically creates a revision and stores it in the WordPress database.

-The new WordPress revision system included a new option to the Post/Page Publish box called Revisions.
-This automatically calculates how many revisions you have made to your post/page.
-Click ’Browse’ to easily access the ‘Revisions’ section …
+The new revision system now includes a new option to the Post/Page Publish box called Revisions.
+This allows you to immediately see how many revisions you have made.
+Click ’Browse’ to easily view the ‘Revisions’ feature panel …

-Note: revision management is the same for WordPress Posts and Pages.
+Note: This feature is available on Posts and Pages.

 How To Compare Revisions – Revision Slider